chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 >[!NOTE]
 >
 >- You will have issues with macOS updates and OCLP if this is not set to `Disabled`!
->  - If this was previously NOT set to `Disabled`, you will need to perform a NVRAM reset for this to fully take effect!
+>  - ONLY if this was previously NOT set to `Disabled`, you will need to perform a NVRAM reset for this to fully take effect!
 		- You can perform a NVRAM reset by first ensuring `ResetNvramEntry.efi` is in your `EFI -> OC -> Drivers` folder.
 In the OpenCore BootPicker - you can then presss the Space Bar and you will see an option to `Reset NVRAM`).

 ![SecureBootModelDisabled](https://github.com/chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/blob/main/Photos/SecureBootModel-Disabled.png)</br>